How to Get Your Baby to Sleep in a Crib

 Crib Safety Tips and Advice

-Now that you know how to get your baby to sleep in a crib—and when to start and stop using a crib—it’s best to remind or inform yourself of a few safety tips.
-Remember that the safest place for your baby to sleep is in a crib (though a bassinet works for the first few weeks or a portable crib is also a safe place to sleep).
+Now that you know how to get your baby to sleep in a crib—and when to start and stop using one—it’s important to follow key safety guidelines.
+A crib (or bassinet during the early weeks) is the safest place for your baby to sleep, if it's set up correctly.

-Ensure there are no gaps.
-Place a firm mattress in the crib and cover it with a tight-fitting bottom sheet.
-The mattress should fit the crib snugly, with no gaps between the side of the mattress and the rails.
+Check the mattress fit.
+Use a firm mattress with a tight-fitting bottom sheet.
+There should be no gaps between the mattress and the crib sides.

 The Bottom Line